jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_migration.rst

 Migration Guide
 ===============

-This guide shows how to migrate your code to use Version 3 of the AWS SDK for PHP and how the new version differs from the Version 2 of the SDK.
+This guide shows how to migrate your code to use Version 3 of the |sdk-php|
+and how the new version differs from the Version 2 of the SDK.

 .. note::